demonishan/gradientor/FEATURES.md

   - Features a clean, intuitive, and highly responsive UI, designed with Material-UI (MUI) for optimal usability across all devices.

 # Feature Ideas

-- Export to JSON
-  - Export/import gradient configurations as JSON for sharing or programmatic use.

-- Import CSS Gradients
-  - Paste existing CSS gradient code to import and edit within the tool.

 - Gradient History/Undo-Redo
   - Track changes and allow users to undo/redo gradient edits.